geconfronteerd/MemberScraper/README.md

-# My Discord Self-Bot Project
+# My Discord Self-Bot

+A tool for automation and testing in Discord (for educational purposes).

+---

 ## ⚠️ Disclaimer

-Please read the [DISCLAIMER.md](./DISCLAIMER.md) before using this project.
+Please read the [Disclaimer](./DISCLAIMER.md) before using this project.
+Use at your own risk.
+The author is not responsible for any consequences.

 ---

 ## Features
+- Auto reply
-- Feature 1
+- Command support
-- Feature 2
+- Experimental tools
-...